IUS-CS/c346-fa23-project-mentats/doc/sprint4.md

 This sprint, we completed:

+* New backend endpoints for querying users.
-* A change to site navigation by adding a sidebar.
+* A backend endpoint for creating a session.
-* A redesign of the session log.
+* A suite of tests for the backend endpoints.
-* A bugfix for an overflow bug when submitting a session log on Firefox.
+* A published project reflections file.

 Here are screenshots of what we did: